![]() |

 From here I can see the highway in two different places.
 This means, of course, that the arch can be seen from the road as well.
 I'll check that out.

-Back at the car, I peer up the canyon and, surely enough, the arch is in plain view.
-One need only know where to look.
+Back at the car I peer up the canyon and, surely enough, the arch is in plain view.
+One needs only to know where to look.

 The arch is indeed visible from the road